-The trust student loans are guaranteed 100% by TERI as to payment of principal and interest conditioned upon all guaranty fees having been paid, the sellers having followed the procedures specified by TERI in connection with the underwriting, origination and servicing and collection of the trust student loans, and a claim having been filed within the time period and in accordance with the procedures set forth in the TERI guaranty agreements.
+The trust student loans are guaranteed 100% by TERI as to payment of principal (including capitalized interest) and accrued interest.
+TERI's obligation to honor its guaranty for any student loan is subject to certain conditions, including that TERI has timely received the guaranty fees for the loan; that the underwriting, origination, disbursement, and servicing and collection of the loan have been performed in accordance with program requirements and applicable law; that a claim for guaranty of the loan has been filed timely and in accordance with program requirements and in accordance with the procedures set forth in the TERI guaranty agreements; and that the promissory note has been validly transferred and endorsed to TERI.
+The terms of TERI's guaranty vary depending upon the particular guaranty agreement.
 TERI agrees to use all reasonable efforts to make payment within 60 days of receipt of a properly filed claim, and in any event within 90 days of receipt.

-A claim for payment on a trust student loan may be made under the TERI guaranty agreements if:
+A claim seeking purchase by TERI of a trust student loan may be made under the TERI guaranty agreements if:

-- (a) The borrower or each of the co-borrowers, if applicable, has failed to make monthly principal and/or interest payments on the loan when due, provided the failure continues for a period of 150 consecutive days; - (b) The borrower or each of the co-borrowers, if applicable, has filed a Chapter 13 petition in a bankruptcy or, in a Chapter 7 proceeding has filed an adversary proceeding pursuant to 11 U.S.C. § 523(a)(8); or - (c) The borrower or each of the co-borrowers has died.
+- (a) The borrower or each of the co-borrowers, if applicable, has failed to make monthly principal and/or interest payments on the loan when due, provided the failure continues for a period of 150 to 180 consecutive days; - (b) The borrower or each of the co-borrowers, if applicable, has filed a Chapter 13 petition in a bankruptcy or, in a Chapter 7 proceeding, has filed an adversary proceeding pursuant to 11 U.S.C. § 523(a)(8); or - (c) The borrower or each of the co-borrowers has died.